 Build Your Landing Page & Thank You Page

 The WordPress landing page is very basic for this tutorial, nothing fancy.
 We used the following Sales Page template for both the landing page and thank you page.
-You could use any template from our MarketPlace or vendor spotlight like this one, this one or this one.
-Plenty to choose from.
+You could use any template from our MarketPlace.

 The template is included with OptimizePress and can be found under the Sale Page section in Create New Page.